Ron Jans

-Ron Jans (/nl/; born 29 September 1958) is a Dutch professional football manager and former player, who is the head coach of Utrecht.
+Ron Jans (/nl/; born 29 September 1958) is a Dutch former professional football manager and player.

+Jans spent most of his managerial career in the Eredivisie and also spent time in charge of Standard Liège and FC Cincinnati.
+He is best known for leading PEC Zwolle to victory in the 2013–14 KNVB Cup, earning the club's first major trophy.

 Coaching career

 Groningen

 Born in Zwolle, Overijssel, Jans joined Groningen on 2002, and was the longest-serving head coach in the whole Eredivisie, being instrumental in the club's recent successes, including two consecutive UEFA Cup qualifications in 2005 and 2006.
 During his time at Groningen, Jans was known for his witty comments during press conferences and his positive attitude towards the press.
 He was formerly active as a German language teacher.
 He also appeared regularly in the Dutch television channel Nederland 3 as a UEFA Champions League analyst for the 2009–10 season.

 In November 2009, he announced he would leave Groningen at the end of the 2009–10 season, after eight years in charge of the club, citing his desire for a new experience as the main reason behind his choice.